A brief blog entry about receiver hacking

 The wireless receiver does work to a point!
 Because the android operating system cannot interrogate the controller configuration completely and determine exactly how many controllers are plugged into Xbox's proprietary 2.4Ghz signal.
 Ouya and probably other android box's will simply add 4 players regardless if you have 4 wireless controllers or not.
 This creates a bit of a problem since the USB is always on and plugged in.
 The Xbox wireless dongle takes all 4 players leaving the Ouya Controller out in limbo as "Player-0" as I like to call it where you can still navigate the menus but since you're not an official player many games will simply ignore your Ouya Controller.
 The only button that cannot be sensed by androids layout is the center "X" button in the middle of the pad to pull up important things like menus.

 Note: If you are having problem with lag on your Ouya controllers and you DO have 4 xbox 360 controllers.
 Letting it take up players 1-4 is not bad for party games like Duck Game and BombSquad.
-It’s a workaround that leaves the Ouya joystick still in control for menus and changing games.
+It's a workaround that left the Ouya joystick still in control for menus and changing games.
 While the xbox controllers are just the player controllers.

 Anyhow I was getting tired of constantly unplugging the USB and replugging it into the Ouya, I've already worn out the port once and had to bend the outer-metal back where it should be.
 So I added some switches and lights to make it a better receiver more suitable for Android.